-Fire Drills 2014 km
+Fire Drills 2021 sl

-Fire drills will be conducted periodically during the fall and spring semesters and will be done so unannounced to students.
+Fire drills are conducted periodically during the fall and spring semesters and will be done so unannounced to students.
 All persons must evacuate the building during a fire drill and report to their designated assembly location following the same instructions as above.